 The success of the service is measured by 1) the level of improved self-confidence and personal expression accomplished by the individual, and 2) the level of integration and acceptance into the life of the home and community achieved.
 How many friends does the individual have?
 What is the depth of relationships acquired?
 Is the person respected in the community as a contributing and valued member?
 Is love a part of the person’s life, both giving and receiving?
 Is the person learning to understand and express their emotions and values and able to relate to the needs and values of others?
 Is the person developing a spiritual, reverent response to life?
 Are hopes, dreams and fears explored?
 Is the person able to have confidence in physical expression through touch, exercise, dance, appropriate diet, careful consideration of medication usage, and other aspects of maintenance of physical, emotional and spiritual health?

 The goal of WALL RESIDENCES is to encourage the total health and wellbeing of each person, both the individual who receives support and worker, through a holistic approach to services.
 All service providers and community support personnel are evaluated to assure that they are emotionally healthy people who have the capacity and desire to respect and learn from the person with the disability label.
 The goal of the program will be met when all people in the community are able to see past the disability and know that each person is fully functioning when the appropriate supports are made available.
 The individuals we service have unique strengths and needs just like all other people.
-Acceptance of diversity will be encouraged through the inclusion of the people we support in normal home and community activity.
+Acceptance of diversity will be encouraged through the inclusion of the people we support in a typical home and community activity.

 The philosophy of Wall Residences is based upon the following principles: